P2500/Ruby-repository/README.md

 ## Basics
 This folder contains the basic syntax learning about Ruby.
-All codes are from reasearches.
+All codes are from researches.